ruanbekker/devops-accelerator-project/README.md

 - **AutoScaling**: Scale your applications using **Karpenter** and **KEDA**.
 - **Ingress Controllers**: Route traffic using **Ingress-Nginx** controllers.
 - **Load Testing**: Perform load testing to ensure your applications can handle traffic under pressure.
-- **Right-Sizing Pods**: Optimize your Kubernetes pods' resource requests and limits with [Goldilocks](https://github.com/FairwindsOps/goldilocks).
+- **Right-Sizing Pods**: Optimize your Kubernetes pods' resource requests and limits with **Goldilocks**.

 ### 📦 Package & Helm Chart Management
 - **Helm Charts**: Package and deploy applications using **Helm Charts**.
 - **AWS Controllers for Kubernetes (ACK)**: Utilize **ACK Controllers** for managing AWS resources within Kubernetes via Helm charts.

+### 🧪 Testing
+- **Application Tests**: Ensure the stability and reliability of your applications through comprehensive testing frameworks.
+- **Java Tests**: Implement unit tests, integration tests, and end-to-end tests for your Java Spring Boot applications using tools like JUnit and Mockito.

+### 💰 Cost Management
+- **Infracost**: Monitor and analyze the cost implications of your Terraform deployments.
+Understand how changes in your infrastructure affect your cloud spending with detailed reports showing cost increases or decreases.
+- **Cost Optimization**: Identify potential savings and optimize your infrastructure to reduce costs without sacrificing performance.

 ## 🧱 Repository Structure